extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

 ~~~~

 To run this simple program copy the code into your editor and evaluate
 it---either one line at a time or all at once.
-When you eval the final
+When you eval the final line (the
-line (the call to `play-note`) you should hear a single note play for
+call to `play-note`) you should hear a single note play for one second.
+You can
-one second.
-You can re-evaluate that line as many times as you
-like---you should hear a sound each time.
-Notice that `random` chooses a
+re-evaluate that line as many times as you like---you should hear a sound each
-different pitch each time you evaluate.
+time.
+Notice that `random` chooses a different pitch each time you evaluate.

-**Extra credit:** if you made a `saw_synth` in the <span
-role="ref">signal
-processing guide &lt;saw-synth-doc&gt;</span>, then see if you can
-change the code above to play notes on your `saw_synth` instead!

-Notice that Extempore is responsive, in fact you should be able to
+Notice that Extempore is responsive, in fact you should be able to evaluate
-evaluate `play-note` in time with a song playing on the radio.
-Extempore
+`play-note` in time with a song playing on the radio.
+Extempore is a 'live
-is a 'live performance instrument' so it is designed to be responsive.
+performance instrument' so it is designed to be responsive.
+This is what I mean
-This is what I mean by interactive---we can evaluate code and view/hear
-results straight away.
+by interactive---we can evaluate code and view/hear results straight away.

-We can also create Scheme functions to trigger more complex musical
+We can also create Scheme functions to trigger more complex musical structures.
-structures.
-Evaluate the following expression to define a function
+Evaluate the following expression to define a function `chord` that, when
-`chord` that, when called, will play a chord on the `synth` instrument.
+called, will play a chord on the `synth` instrument.

 ~~~~ sourceCode
 (define chord